Schneider Electric Modicon M340, MC80, and Momentum Unity M1E (Update A)

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker to tamper with memory on these devices.
+Successful exploitation of these vulnerabilities could allow an attacker to tamper with memory on the affected devices.

 3. TECHNICAL DETAILS